Board Games for Teen Boys

 Game of Thrones - The Board Game

 Puzzle games are literally what they say they are, there a game in which you have to solve a puzzle to win the game.
 Normally they can be played with a single player on in small groups.
 If you play it in a small groups, players will need to work co-operatively together in order to solve the puzzle.
-Check out cool circuits below for an idea:

 This is a marble run puzzle game where you have to build a marble run so the marble ends up on a target piece.